berehovskyi/apex-stream/docs/Functional-Built-In-Classes/SObjectBiPredicates.md

 ### Built-Ins
 ##### `public static BiPredicate areEqual(SObjectField field)`

-Returns a `BiPredicate` that tests the input sobjects if the value of the `field` of the first input argument is equal to the `field` of the second input argument, comparing object value equality not reference equality.
+Returns a `BiPredicate` that tests the input SObjects if the value of the `field` of the first input argument is equal to the `field` of the second input argument, comparing object value equality not reference equality.

 ###### Parameters